 Most kids love to spend time in the kitchen.
-Why not foster their love of cooking and baking with a few treats for Valentine’s Day!
-Here are five treat ideas that are easy and simple enough for kids to make with proper supervision.
+Why not foster their love of cooking and baking with a few treats for Valentine’s Day?
+Here are five great ideas that are easy and simple enough for kids to make with proper supervision.

 1. Baking is the easiest part of cooking for kids to learn.
 Make scrumptious cookies for the family or the school class for Valentine’s Day.
 The cookies can be simple sugar cookies.
 Use cookie cutters to cut them in the shape of hearts.
-Round cookies can be decorated with hearts using a pastry bag and a small tip for writing.
+Round cookies can be decorated with hearts using a pastry bag and a small writing tip.
 Add a bit of red food coloring to white icing to create pink for the cookies.

 2. What about chocolate desserts?
 Kids can make chocolate truffles.
 The chocolate candies can be rolled in powdered sugar, cocoa, nuts, or chocolate sprinkles to complete the tasty treats.
 The finished candies can be packed in a heart-shaped candy tin on top of waxed paper.
 School teachers would love this treat from one of their students.

 3. Melted chocolate can also be used to make chocolate lollipops.
 Using a mold and lollipop sticks, the chocolate can be melted into heart shapes.
 Once the candy is cool and firm, the lollipops can be wrapped with clear wrap and a ribbon tied to the stick.
 Kids can put these lollipops into gift baskets for their siblings on Valentine’s Day.